-Each partner would be entitled towards receiving a Form CP30.
-This will contain the distributable profit that is to be put to tax or otherwise (similar to an EA- CP8d for employees but based on profit/losses instead of a salary).
-In the event the CP30 is reporting a loss, the adjusted (tax) business loss may be used to set off against any other income reported in the individuals’ tax returns.
+Each partner would be entitled to receive a Form CP30.
+This will stipulate the distributable profit to be put to tax or otherwise (similar to the EA- CP8d for employees but based on the profit/losses instead of a salary).
+In the event the CP30 is reports a loss, the adjusted (tax) business loss may be used to set-off against any other income reported in the individuals’ tax returns for the current year.

-As mentioned above, the partnership is not taxable and the equity partners are individually taxed in their own personal capacity.
-Thus, it is for the benefit of all parties to ensure that the above actions are being carried out at the point of departure or entry of an equitable partner.
+As mentioned above, the partnership is not taxable and the equity partners are individually taxed on/in their own personal capacity.
+Thus, it is for the benefit of all parties to ensure that the above actions are carried out at the point of departure or entry of an equitable partner.

-A partnership could be in a loss position when one departs, however, after one’s departure, it could be in a profit position (vice versa).
-The position of the business will be determined at the cutoff date and not the general financial year-end period.
+A partnership could be in a loss position when one departs.
+However, after one’s departure it could be in a profit position (vice versa).
+The position of the business will be determined at the cut-off date and not the customary financial year-end.

-Income is based on an accrual basis, not on a cash basis.
-Therefore, the money you received may well have been taxed in past years (only collected currently).
+Income is based on an accrual basis and not on a cash basis.
+Therefore, monies received may well have been taxed in past years (only collected currently).

 The Common Follies by Partners

-1. Under the impression that drawings are salary/remuneration when in actual fact Drawings do not affect the profitability/loss in a Firm, they merely impact the Firms cash flow.
-You are not taxed on Drawings – You are taxed on your profits;
+1. Under the impression that drawings are salary/remuneration when in actual fact Drawings do not affect the profit/loss of a Firm.
+It merely impacts the Firm’s cash flow; (You are not taxed on Drawings – You are taxed on your profits).

 2. “I pay taxes on what I received” when in actual fact it could be a business loss position and there’s no tax to address.
-Money taken i.e. drawings could well be money for which has already been subject to past years tax as mentioned above;
+Monies taken i.e. drawings could well be monies that have already been subject to tax in the past years.

-3. Accepting a simple letter dictating the so called deemed income for the period/year based on a cash basis when it should be on an accrual basis.
-This practice is incorrect and may attract heavy penalties to the Firm.
+3. Accepting a simple letter dictating the so-called deemed income for the period/year based on a cash basis when it should be on an accrual basis.
+This practice is incorrect and may attract heavy penalties for the Firm/Partners.

-Equity partners must receive a CP30 while a paid partner are to receive a Form EA.
+Equity partners must receive a CP30 while a paid partner should receive a Form EA.

-Paid partners are partners in name but do not hold any equity.
-The IRB’s standpoint is that they are employees and as such, their remuneration should be subject to scheduler tax deduction (STD).
+Paid/Salaried partners are partners in name but do not hold any equity in the Firm.
+The IRB’s standpoint is that they are employees and as such, their remuneration should be subject to Scheduler Tax Deduction (STD).

-In the past many Legal Firms have not adhered to Schedular Tax Deduction (STD) for the paid partner.
-The position taken is that paid partners are partners and equated to having/ being under the same rules of an equity partner.
+In the past, many Legal Firms have not adhered to Schedular Tax Deduction for their paid partners.
+The position taken is that paid partners are partners and equated to them having/being under the same rules as that of an equity partner.

-Arguments for the above have always been on the basis with the defense of “Being a partner” which clearly is not the case for tax compliance as they are not equitable partner.
-This is again made complex with the fact that, all partners “equitable or paid partners” are held equally responsible for the daily activities of the Firm within the Legal Framework/ Rules of Bar Council.
-A distinctive line must be drawn between equity partners and paid partners to enable a clear understanding of the Firms obligation towards STD compliance.
+Arguments for the above have always been on the basis that the defense of “Being a partner” which clearly is not the case for tax compliance purposes as they are not equity partners.
+This is again made complex by the fact that all partners “equitable or paid partners” are held equally responsible for the daily activities of the Firm within the Legal Framework/Rules of Bar Council.
+A distinctive line must therefore be drawn between equity partners and paid partners to enable a clear understanding of the Firm’s obligation towards STD compliance.

-The arrangements made by legal Firms may be legally sound, however, at times due to an oversight of tax compliance requirement(s), these arrangements may cause an accounting nightmare and unnecessary exposure to tax and penalties that may accompany it.
-The common pit fall is the utilisation of a Chambers system adopted within a partnership.
-The chamber system though proven and accepted in the United Kingdom may not be suitable for the Malaysian application.
+The arrangements made by legal Firms may be legally sound.
+However, at times due to an oversight of tax compliance requirement(s), these arrangements may cause an accounting nightmare and unnecessary exposure to tax and penalties that may accompany it.
+The common pitfall is the utilisation of a Chamber system adopted within a partnership.
+The Chamber system although proven and accepted in the United Kingdom may not be suitable for Malaysian application.

-Let us have a basic understanding towards a Chambering system.
+Let us have a basic understanding of a Chambering system.